English Football and its Premier League

 Most Successful Decade: 1980-1990 – 37 points

-The ’80s was Everton’s best period under manager Howard Kendall.
-They won 2 Titles, a handful of FA Cups and a UEFA Cup Winners’ Cup (CWC).
-But the Heysal Stadium Disaster and the ensuing 5 year English club ban from UEFA competitions gave English football a hard jolt, hitting both Everton and Liverpool particularly badly.
-The Merseyside two lost their ascendancy to Manchester and London clubs in the ’90s, and Everton has since failed to win a Title in the Premier League era.
+The Heysal Stadium Disaster and the ensuing five-year English club ban from UEFA competitions gave English football a hard jolt, hitting Everton badly.
+They lost their ascendancy to Manchester and London clubs in the ’90s, and Everton has since failed to win a Title in the Premier League era.

 6: Aston Villa FC